DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ##  $ random_variable: logi [1:3] TRUE TRUE FALSE
 ```

-We can extract variables from lists in a slight variant of the approach we have used so far
+We can extract variables from lists in a slight variant of the approach we have used so far: